United States Navy SEALs

-All active SEALs are members of the U.S. Navy.
-The CIA's highly secretive and elite Special Operations Group (SOG) recruits operators from SEAL Teams, with joint operations going back to the MACV-SOG during the Vietnam War.
-This cooperation still exists today, as evidenced by military operations in Iraq and Afghanistan.

 History

 Origins

 Although not formally founded until 1962, the modern-day U.S. Navy SEALs trace their roots to World War II.
 The United States Military recognized the need for the covert reconnaissance of landing beaches and coastal defenses.
 As a result, the joint Army, Marine Corps, and Navy Amphibious Scout and Raider School was established in 1942 at Fort Pierce, Florida.
 The Scouts and Raiders were formed in September of that year, just nine months after the attack on Pearl Harbor, from the Observer Group, a joint U.S. Army-Marine-Navy unit.